max-hill/math-307/exam-information.md

 ## midterm exam

-- midterm will be in class, around week 12 (i.e., mid November)
+- Midterm will be in class, on November 24.
+At least one practice exam will be provided.

 ## final exam